billjclark/pdi-slack-plugins/README.md

   * Executing Jobs or Transformations in Java
   * Interacting with a Carte Web Server via APIs

+## Getting Started

+Chose which PDI functionality that you want to extend.
+In the pom.xml file, remove or comment out the modules that you are not using.

 ## Building

 From the main directory, or any of the module sub-directories, run `mvn clean package site`.